-The district provides various options for eligible students to participate in part-time or full-time virtual instruction.
+The district provides various options for eligible students to participate in part-time or full-time virtual instructions.
 Options may include:

-- Courses in the traditional school setting taught by certified personnel who provide instruction through virtual instruction; - Blended learning courses taught by certified personnel that consist of traditional classroom and online instructional techniques; - Online courses offered by the district; - Online courses offered by another Florida school district; - Enrollment in Florida Virtual School; and - Enrollment with a virtual instruction provider approved by the Florida Department of Education.
+- Course in the traditional school setting taught by certified personnel who provide instruction through virtual instructions; - Blended learning course taught by certified personnel that consist of traditional classroom and online instructional techniques; - Online course offered by the district; - Online course offered by another Florida school district; - Enrollment in Florida Virtual School; and - Enrollment with a virtual instruction provider approved by the Florida Department of Education.

-At the beginning of each school year, the district shall notify parents and students regarding the right and choice to participate in virtual instruction.
-Notification shall include eligibility options available to the students and the courses offered by Florida Virtual School and Sumter Virtual School.
+At the beginning of each school year, the district shall notify parents and students regarding the right and choke to participate in virtual instruction.
+Notification shall include eligibility options available to the student and the course offered by Florida Virtual School and Sumter Virtual School.

-SUMTER VIRTUAL INSTRUCTION PROGRAM (SVIP): (K-12 / Full Time)
+SUMTER VIRTUAL INSTRUCTION PROGRAM (SVIP): (K-12 / FULL TIME)